Actor Depardieu hits dance floor in Russia's Chechnya

 "I ADORE VLADIMIR PUTIN"

-Depardieu, bitterly criticized by many in France for abandoning his homeland, has said he did not leave for tax reasons.
+Depardieu, bitterly criticised by many in France for abandoning his homeland, has said he did not leave for tax reasons.

 He set up a home in Belgium last year before making the move further east to Russia, which has a flat tax of 13 percent on income.